 Challenge number Detail of challenge 1 Assessments, observations and discussions with pupils indicate that disadvantaged pupils generally have lower reading ages and literacy levels than their peers.
 This impacts their progress in all subjects.
-2 Our attendance data over the last year indicates that attendance among disadvantaged pupils has been lower than for non-disadvantaged pupils.
-Poor attendance for disadvantaged pupils creates significant gaps in learning and thereby negatively impacts disadvantaged pupils' progress.
-3 Excluded children are 10 times more likely to suffer recognised mental health problems and, with the widely accepted view that behaviour might be a by-product of mental health problems, it is important to recognise that a strong mental health provision is key to tackling variable behaviour in all students, and particularly those who are disadvantaged.
-4 Previous pupil premium reviews and observations, across schools, indicate that a legacy of inadequate systems and professional development make it difficult for staff to identify, monitor and analyse progress of the most disadvantaged pupils.
+2 Our attendance data over the last year indicates that attendance among disadvantaged pupils has been lower (88.91%) than for non-disadvantaged pupils (90.71%).
+Our attendance data over the last year also shows a significant difference in persistence absences among disadvantaged (70%) than for non-disadvantaged (30.0%).
+Poor attendance for disadvantaged pupils creates significant gaps in learning through disrupted curriculum continuity and thereby negatively impacts disadvantaged pupils' progress.
+3 Excluded children are 10 times more likely to suffer recognized mental health problems and, with the widely accepted view that behavior might be a by-product of mental health problems, it is important to recognize that a strong mental health provision is key to tackling variable behavior in all students, and particularly those who are disadvantaged.
+Pupil surveys, discussions with parents and staff have identified an increased need for Social, Emotional and Mental Health (SEMH) support for pupils, particularly those who are disadvantaged.
+4 Previous pupil premium reviews and observations, across schools, indicate that it remains difficult for staff to identify, monitor and analyze the progress of the most disadvantaged pupils.
 5 It is widely known that a weak curriculum will not adequately meet the needs of the most disadvantaged pupils.
-This will impact the quality of education that they experience and thereby impacts their academic progress and outcomes , their aspirations, their next steps upon leaving the academy and their access to a strong cultural capital.
+This will impact on the quality of education that they experience and thereby impacts their academic progress and outcomes , their aspirations, their next steps upon leaving the academy and their access to a strong cultural capital.